avaneev/biteopt/README.md

 immune to discontinuities, and it can solve problems that utilize parameter value rounding (integer parameters).
-This method can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g., Perm and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
+This method can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
 Similarly, problems with many competing minima without a pronounced global descent towards global minimum